I-RoshanKumar/Todo-app/README.md

-# wd201
+## wd201

 Here i have added UI for the implemeneted previous To-do app which was CLI based using EJS & TailwindCSS.

 To run this project on your local machin you just need to do the following :-

-Steps
+## Steps

-Install all dependencies using npm install
+1.Install all dependencies using
+`npm install`

-Change config file for sequelize to match your postgres db details
+2.Change config file for sequelize to match your postgres db details

+3.Change `nodemon` to `node`
-Change nodemon to node if you are not using nodemon
+if you are not using nodemon

-Run app using npm start
+4.Run app using `npm start`